Bellevue Sonic shooter wrote letter to prosecutors saying he wants to be executed

 Polikov said his office still plans to seek the death penalty, despite Silva’s wish to die, because he thinks the facts of the case amount to the highest punishment allowed by Nebraska law — more than the required life sentence.

-Polikov said his office was aware of Silva's intention to plead guilty only a few hours before Monday's arraignment.
+Polikov said his office was aware of Silva’s intention to plead guilty only a few hours before Monday’s court hearing.

 “There was no negotiation for a plea,” Polikov said.
 “It was solely his decision and his desire to do that.”

-Silva will next appear in front of a three-judge panel, who will weigh aggravating and mitigating circumstances and decide whether to send Silva to death row.
+Silva will next appear in front of a three-judge panel that will weigh aggravating and mitigating circumstances and decide whether to send Silva to death row.

 In a court filing Monday, Deputy Sarpy County Attorney Gage Cobb wrote that Silva’s criminal actions exhibited five of the nine aggravating circumstances listed under state law.
 The state alleges that the shooting was done in a way to conceal the commission of a crime; that it was especially heinous, atrocious or cruel; that more than one killing occurred; that it was knowingly committed to disrupt law enforcement; and that Silva knowingly created a great risk of death to others.